- Describe the basic anatomy and functions of the digestive system.

 From the Stomach to the Small Intestine

 When food enters the stomach, a highly muscular organ, powerful peristaltic contractions help mash, pulverize, and churn food into chyme.
 Chyme is a semiliquid mass of partially digested food that also contains gastric juices secreted by cells in the stomach.
-Cells in the stomach also secrete hydrochloric acid and the enzyme pepsin, that chemically breaks down food into smaller molecules.
+Cells in the stomach also secrete hydrochloric acid and the enzyme pepsin, which chemically breaks down food into smaller molecules.
 The stomach has three basic tasks:

 - To store food